pbnath/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

-# Bootstrapping the Kubernetes Worker Nodes
+# Bootstrapping the First Kubernetes Worker Node

-In this lab you will bootstrap 2 Kubernetes worker nodes.
-We already have [Docker](https://www.docker.com) installed on these nodes.
+In this lab you will bootstrap the first worker node.
+We already have [Docker](https://www.docker.com) installed.

 We will now install the kubernetes components
 - [kubelet](https://kubernetes.io/docs/admin/kubelet)